Onward

 Bridging Design & Code

-Wording guide user choices.
+Wording guides user choices.

-Working as both researcher and developer meant translating designs into actual functionality.
-In code, small details such as how an upload flow handles errors surfaced gaps we had not considered in Figma.
-Experiencing these edge cases firsthand sharpened how I think about feasibility and designing with implementation in mind.
+Design shifts in implementation.
+Working as both researcher and developer meant experiencing edge cases firsthand, like how an upload flow handles errors, that weren't visible in Figma.
+It sharpened how I think about designing with implementation in mind.

-Clarity and context are accessibility
+Clarity and context are accessibility.